 Members of the Commission and CNCPs shall ensure that fishing vessels flying their flag that fish for chub mackerel in the Convention Area record their catches, including incidental catches of other NPFC species, and any discards and report them to the relevant flag state authorities in accordance with their national data recording and reporting requirements.

 6 bis.
-Members and CNCPs shall take necessary measures to ensure that their fishing vesselstransmit electronically to its FMC and keep on board the vessel and available for inspection, an accurate and unaltered original copy of the following reports in accordance with the content prescribed for each type of report in Annexes 1 and 2:
+Members and CNCPs shall take necessary measures to ensure that their fishing vessels that catch chub mackerel using trawl gear transmit electronically to the Secretariat via its FMC, and keep on board the vessel and available for inspection, an accurate and unaltered original copy of the following report in accordance with the content prescribed in Annex 1:

-catch on entry (COE): quantity of all catch and bycatch, including non-NPFC regulated species, on board or contained by a vessel’s fishing gear, by species FAO code upon entry into the Convention Area, transmitted before or at the time of the vessel's entry.
+catch on entry (COE): quantity of all catch and bycatch of species currently managed by the NPFC, as well as bycatch of shark and salmon, on board or contained by a vessel’s fishing gear, by species FAO code upon entry into the Convention Area, transmitted before or at the time of the vessel's entry.

-catch on exit (COX): quantity of all catch and bycatch onboard by species, including non-NPFC regulated species, on board or contained by a vessel’s fishing gear, by species FAO code upon exit from the Convention Area transmitted before or at the time of the vessel’s exit.
+6 ter.
+Without prejudice to its responsibility as a flag Member, a Member or CNCP may require its fishing vessels to transmit COE directly to the Secretariat, in accordance with paragraph 6 bis.

 Members and CNCPs shall take necessary measures to ensure that each vessel, with due regard for safety and navigational responsibilities of the master, stows all catch taken in the Convention Area separately from all catch taken outside the Convention Area, and ensures that such separation is clearly demarcated using plastic, plywood or netting.